 We and certain third-party vessel owners have entered into RSAs.
-As of December 31, 2022, 25 of the Suezmax tankers and 15 of the Aframax / LR2 tankers in our fleet, as well as seven vessels not in our fleet owned by third parties, were subject to RSAs.
+As of March 1, 2024, a total 25 of the Suezmax tankers and 24 of the Aframax / LR2 tankers in our fleet, as well as five vessels not in our fleet owned by third parties, were subject to RSAs.
 The vessels subject to the RSAs are employed and operated in the spot market or pursuant to time charters of less than one year.